ericgolftourney/StoreLocatorPlus/readme.txt

 * Extended Manage Location Features - more controls for managing locations.
 * Reporting - information on the reporting system and how it works.
 * Tag Search - how to use tag based location searches.
-* Custom Themes (Plus Pack v2.0) - easily add your own custom styles that stay in place during patches and upgrades.
+* Custom Themes (Plus Pack v2.4) - easily add your own custom styles that stay in place during patches and upgrades.

 Learn More about these features at the [Store Locator Plus Support Pages](http://redmine.cybersprocket.com/projects/mc-closeststore/wiki)

+== Upgrades ==

+We will offer upgrade versions from time-to-time when special new features are added to the product.
+If you do not purchase the upgrade you will still receive bug fixes and minor feature additions, however some of the newest features may not be available to you.

+The main product will always remain fully functional and free.
+If you'd like to have some of the latest "bells & whistles" purchasing the upgrades is a great way to help support us and encourage us to add even more items the next time around.

 = Looking For Customized WordPress Plugins? =